donovangg/seasonal-anime-anilistAPI/README.md

 -- Polish Styling
 -- Add Streaming Links

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Running the Project.
+I used Create React App [Create React App](https://github.com/facebook/create-react-app) to setup this project.
+All the default npm commands are there.
+Just make sure to to run `npm install` first!
+I've definitely forgotten while learning lol.
 ## Available Scripts

 In the project directory, you can run: